 The current mind-identification labels coding is dehumanizing, imprecise, and, in the light of modern neuroscience discoveries, antiscientific.
 Let’s move that complexity needle forward to improve outcomes.
 Critical Thinking will help all of us in mental health look a lot more like we know what we’re doing.

 Beware of Medical/Economic Disincentives To Learn: Managed care will argue into the next millennia for this extant imprecision and label making – it’s how they think they can make more money.
 Their objective is money first, wellness second.
 However, because they don’t look at possible medical reality, they create costly perpetuations of inadequate, unmanaged, imprecise care.
+They fight daily about informed testing, and take the imperious position that investigation is too expensive.
 It costs them more to remain in denial, but they categorically deny new tools.
 Why?
 To overcome denial, it will cost them money.

 You may well find yourself at a time in life where you must take extreme ownership of your health.